sharikul/BlogPad-Themes/README.md

 * **Last but not least** - there is a `struct.bpd` file present!

 ## Further assistance
-For further help with developing a theme, do take a look at the default BlogPad theme whose folder is present in this repository.
+For further help with developing a theme, do take a look at the default BlogPad theme whose folder is present in the `themes` directory of this repository.

 ## Happy theming!